 When looking for equipment for your yoga practice (or any sport or practice, really), you want the product to come from somebody who understands your needs.
 Somebody who is or at least has been in your shoes, and knows exactly how the fit should be!

 Manduka completely supports this statement.
 Made by and for yogis, you can rest assured that the designers behind the mat (or towel, yoga block, etc.) knew what they were doing.
-They know you can’t have a slippery mat when practicing advanced poses, and that you don’t want your butt to show due to sagging leggings every time you bend over during practice.
+They know you can’t have a slippery mat when practising advanced poses, and that you don’t want your butt to show due to sagging leggings every time you bend over during practice.
 There’s no need to worry, Manduka thought of everything, and their incredibly high product-quality standard shows it.

 But besides product quality, they thought of something else: sustainability, in every sense.
 This means Manduka strives to use natural and renewal materials for their products, and when they don’t, they are open and honest about it and will at least offer you a product with a lifetime guarantee.
-Of course, we would have loved to see a company that uses only renewable and natural materials, but fighting today’s crazy consumerism by offering durable products (and using natural products or recycling where possible) is definitely a great step in the right direction.
+Of course, we would have loved to see a company that uses only renewable and natural materials, but fighting today’s crazy consumerism by offering durable products (and using natural products or recycling where possible) is, definitely, a great step in the right direction.

 To add to their sustainability goals, Manduka partnered with The Renewal Workshop to create a yoga mat recycling program called LiveOn.
-This initiative keeps thousands of PVC yoga mats out of landfills by using them in new product such as apparel or insulation material.
+This initiative keeps thousands of PVC yoga mats out of landfills by using them in a new product such as apparel or insulation material.
 Sadly it is not possible yet to send your old yoga mat to Manduka for recycling from the UK, but we heard they’re working on it!

 Yes, we already heard you thinking: doesn’t the harvesting of rubber destroy endless amounts of the Amazon?